The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Variations on the Torpedo Metric

+where $t\in[0,\lambda_2]$.
 As it stands, simply gluing these metric pieces together will not result in a smooth metric.
 However, it is possible to do this smoothly producing a metric which, away from the attachment submanifold is precisely the metric described above.
-This is done in great detail in Lemma 2.1 of \cite{Walsh1} and so we will not discuss it any further here.
-Henceforth, $\hat{g}_{\tor}^{n}(\delta)$ denotes the metric obtained by the above attachment after suitable smoothing.
+This is done in great detail in Lemma 2.1 of \cite{Walsh2} and so we will not discuss it any further here.
+Henceforth, $\hat{g}_{\tor}^{n+1}(\delta)_{\lambda_1, \lambda_2}$ denotes the metric obtained by the above attachment after suitable smoothing; see the rightmost image in Fig. \ref{Torpcorners}.
 This metric is known as a {\em $\delta$-toe metric} for reasons which will become clear shortly.
-It follows easily from the curvature calculations done in section 2 of \cite{Walsh2} that this metric has positive scalar curvature.

-There is one final piece of notation we must add.
-Up until now when considering torpedo metrics we have not paid any attention to the length of the neck.
-This is because all that has mattered was that the metric had some neck (even an infinitesimal one).
-In proving our main result, the neck length will matter.
-With that in mind, we denote by $g_{\tor}^{n}(\delta)_{l}$, a torpedo metric of neck length $l$.
-The corresponding restriction to $D_{\pm}^{n}$ is denoted $g_{\tor{\pm}}^{n}(\delta)_{l}$.
-The case of $\hat{g}_{\tor}^{n}(\delta)$ is a little more complicated, given that there are two neck lengths we could possibly consider.
-We will only be interested in imposing length conditions in one of these directions and so we will leave $D^{n-1}\times I$ part of $D_{\stret}^{n}$ untouched along the interval $I$.
-We now denote by $\hat{g}_{\tor}^{n}(\delta)_{l}$, the metric which satisfies
+The parameter $\lambda_1$ will frequently be referred to as the ``straight height" of the toe while $\lambda_2$ will be regarded as the ``base-length".